Skip to main content

 What if forget to get my injection when I’m meant to?

-You might consider taking emergency contraception.
-You should also use condoms if you continue having sex, at least until you get a new injection or swap to a different birth control method.
+Don’t panic.
+You might want to consider taking emergency contraception.
+It is also a good idea to use condoms if you continue having sex, at least until you get a new injection or swap to a different birth control method.

 Do I still need to use condoms if I have a contraceptive injection?

-Condoms are the only type of contraceptive that protect you and your partner from HIV and STIs, so it is important to use them even if you have an injection.
+Condoms are the only type of contraceptive that protect you and your partner from HIV and STIs.
+So if you want to relax and enjoy sex it is important to use them even if you have an injection.

 Will having the contraceptive injection harm my chances of getting pregnant later on?

-If you are happy to wait for at least a year to have a baby then the injection is fine to use – once you stop using it, it shouldn’t take longer than a year for your fertility to return to normal.
+If you are happy to wait for at least a year to have a baby then the injection is fine to use.
+Once you stop using it, it shouldn’t take longer than a year for your fertility (the ability to have a baby) to return to normal.

 Let's talk about the contraceptive injection!